SystemFw/dynosaur/docs/Schema.md

-In general, `Schema` is not a typeclass since there often are multiple different encodings for the same type, but at the same time typing `Schema.str` everywhere gets old quickly.
+In general, `Schema` is not a typeclass since there often are multiple different encodings for the same type, but at the same time typing `Schema[String]` everywhere for primitive types whose encoding hardly if ever changes gets old quickly.
 The `field` builder is designed to take the schema of the field as its sole implicit argument, so that you can pass schemas implicitly or explicitly at ease.